Reviews You Can Rely On

 Sizing runs small

-Why we love it: The Ultra Raptor hits a perfect balance.
+Why we love it: In our opinion, the Ultra Raptor hits a perfect balance.
 Tester Trish Matheny says, “It was comfortable and flexible right out of the box, but has solid support and deep lugs.
 It gave me confidence on steep and loose descents.”
 Its lightweight build and waterproofing make it a trustworthy choice across most conditions that most people will come across.
-Trish goes on to explain, “ I had the confidence to rip through steep descents on loose and variable terrain in these boots.
+Trish goes on to explain, “ I had the confidence to rip through steep descents on loose and variable terrain in these boots.”
+The Raptor is lightweight, affordable, and built for more demanding terrain.
+What's not to love?

 Should you buy it?
-The Ultra Raptor is a favorite for its lightweight protection, but it's less stable or protective than heavier leather boots.
-Still, we think it is versatile enough to earn its spot in most hikers' closets.
-It fits small, so size up.
+The Ultra Raptor is a favorite for its lightweight protection, but it's definitely not as stable and supportive as its more traditional (and heavier) leather competitors that feature stiffer midsole and rigid uppers.
+Still, we think it is versatile enough to earn its spot in most hikers' closets and you'll appreciate the limited break in period as well as how light they feel on the trail.
+It fits small, so size up half a size more than your street shoe size.

 Read more: Women's La Sportiva Ultra Raptor II Mid GTX review

-hiking boots - the ultra raptor ii is among the most balanced and pleasant boots we...
+hiking boots - the ultra raptor ii is our favorite hiking boot in the entire lineup...

-The Ultra Raptor II is among the most balanced and pleasant boots we have tested.
+The Ultra Raptor II is our favorite hiking boot in the entire lineup thanks to its comfortable, supportive, and waterproof design that's available for a competitive price.
 We have no hesitation taking it on our favorite trails.
+Credit: Trish Matheny

 Merrell Moab 3 Mid Waterproof